Department of Education, Sport and Culture

 Rheynn Ynsee, Spoyrt as Cultoor

-Guidance for pastoral support in the event of future outbreaks and school closures (including partial closure)
+Minimum expectations for Pastoral support in the event of future outbreaks and school closures (including partial closure)

 Schools will continue to provide pastoral support to all pupils designed to: